 Education, Qualifications, and Experience certificate of the proposed Directors.

-Origins, from where the amount to be used for acquiring shares in the target NBFC, have been received, by the proposed shareholders.
+Origins, from where the amount has been received, by the proposed shareholders which is to be used for acquiring shares in the target NBFC.

 Statement by the proposed Directors/shareholders declaring that they are not associated with any entity which was denied a Certificate of Registration by the RBI.